HardisonCo/.github/international/bolivarian-republic-of-venezuela/ve-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with ve_Health systems in Bolivarian Republic of Venezuela.
+This document outlines how HMS-ESR is integrated with ve-health systems in Bolivarian Republic of Venezuela.